gopherzz/botter/README.md

 # botty
-A library for quick and easy creation of telegram bots.
+### A library for quick and easy creation of telegram bots based on #[telegram-bot-api](github.com/go-telegram-bot-api/telegram-bot-api).
-Use simple handlers for messages as you would do in a library net/http.
+### Use simple handlers for messages as you would do in a library net/http.

 # Example Message Handle
  ```go